prasanna0000ak/FIFO_1_CDAC/Tithi/Fifo_Readme.md

 Inputs:
 * clk, rst: Read domain clock and asynchronous active-high reset.
 * rinc: Read increment signal (asserts when downstream requests data).
-* wbin_sync:Write pointer from the write side, used to calculate FIFO occupancy and detect the empty condition.
+* wbin_sync: Write pointer from the write side, used to calculate FIFO occupancy and detect the empty condition.

 Outputs:
-* rempty: Asserts when read pointer equals the synchronized write pointer (FIFO is empty).
+* rempty: Asserts when the FIFO is empty and no valid data is available to read.
 * rbin: Current read pointer in binary format (incremented on every valid read).
 * almost_empty: Asserts when available data ≤ 2 locations.
 * prog_empty: Programmable empty flag; asserts when available data ≤ `prog_empty_thresh` (configurable threshold).